colab-coop/colab-coop/src/blog/markdown/new-app-launched-glassapp.md

 ---
-title: "App Launched: GlassApp (New Art Museum, Too)!"
+title: "App Launched: GlassApp (New Art Museum, Too)"
 summary: "Celebrating GlassApp and the Contemporary Art + Design Wing at the Corning Museum of Glass."
 date: 2015-03-24
 authors: [ralph]